A Simplified

 leaning away from the target (but not toward the target).

-5. Maintain the arm to chest connections throughout and make sure the R
+5. Maintain the arm to chest connections throughout and make sure

-elbow stays in front of your
+the R elbow stays in front of your

 body instead of sliding behind it.

-Forward Swing
+Forward

-1. Keep your
+1.

-head steady as you transfer more weight to the front foot and swing the
+Keep your head steady as you transfer more weight to the front

-club down.
+foot and swing the club down.

-2. Continue to maintain the arm connections and the #1 Pressure Point
+2. Continue to maintain the arm connections and the #1 Pressure

-until after impact.
+Point until after impact.

-chest connection is especially important in maintaining the right and
+right arm to chest connection is especially important in

 consistent

 distance between the clubhead and your body at impact.
-If you

-heel or shank a
+If you heel or shank a

-shot,
+shot, check and

-check and make sure your right upper arm does not detach from your pec
+make sure your right upper arm does not detach from your pec

 before impact.

-hands should feel relaxed and rather passive.
+Your arms and hands should feel relaxed and rather passive.

-around and release
+arms and hands around and release

-them
+them without any

-this “body release” in
+release” in

-contrast
+contrast to a

-to a “hand release”.
+“hand release”.
 The stronger grip ensures a squared

 clubface at impact.
 If you

-actively
+actively flip your

-flip your hands, the club face will be closed at impact and send the
+hands, the club face will be closed at impact and send the

 ball left (for a right

-handed
+handed golfer).

-golfer).
 Since your subconscious doesn’t want that, it will

 naturally prevent a violent

 flip.
+As UST

-to subconscious makes
+subconscious makes

-swing simpler to execute.
+the swing simpler

-take
+take over.

 Finish

-You should be
+You

+you want to.
 If you have trouble

 doing so, you are likely swinging too hard.
 There is a big